Free consultation 402-431-9000

 Are You Automatically at Fault for a Single-Car Accident?

-An investigation may discover that the road you were on contained a defect that the city already knew about and should have repaired, for example, such as a pothole or missing guardrail.
-This could place liability for your single car accident with the city or state government.
+An investigation may discover that the road you were on contained a defect that the city already knew about and should have repaired, such as a pothole or missing guardrail.
+This could place liability for your single-car accident with the city or state government.
 Your vehicle may also contain a product defect that caused the wreck, pointing to the manufacturer’s liability.

 Do You Need an Accident Report to File an Insurance Claim?